rtakak/random-gif/README.md

 # random_GIF

-Generates a random pattern adds an animation effect with a GIF.
+Generates a random pattern and creates an animation effect with as a GIF.

 ## Installation